 Religion and Climate Diplomacy in Small Island Developing States

 In July 2017 we co-sponsored a public panel discussion on "Religion and Climate Diplomacy in Small Island Developing States," hosted by the Wilson Center's program on Environmental Change and Security, which compared perspectives from the Pacific and Caribbean.
 With attention to religious leaders and faith-based civil society actors, this public forum focused on religion's role in addressing island vulnerabilities, and in facilitating constructive engagements between local or community stakeholders and national policy makers, amid concerns for economic livelihoods and sustainability in the adaptation to climate change.
 The forum addressed how religious actors identify climate as a basis of outreach and collaboration, other issues connected to climate in the course of such efforts, and the potential added value of religious voices as part of mitigation and adaptation efforts.
-Please click here for a full video recording of the event.
+Please click here for a full video recording, and here for an article summarizing the event.

 May 2017 Workshop and Public Forum in Lima, Peru

 CLALS organized and co-sponsored a two-day workshop in Lima, Peru, focused on “Mountains and Implications of Glacial Melt in the Himalaya and Andes,” hosted by the Universidad Antonio Ruiz de Montoya.
 Together with our co-sponsor, CLALS also organized a public forum, held at the university and which addressed “Latin America’s Current Contributions to International Climate Change Negotiations,” which featured multiple workshop participants together with Peru’s top climate negotiator.
 This forum considered the range and impact of the region’s contributions to moving forward international dialogue and cooperation around climate change over the previous decade.